-We are working to support and grow the numbers of of geoscience majors successfully transferring from two-year to four-year institutions within the San Francisco Bay Area.
+We are working to support and grow the numbers of geoscience majors successfully transferring from two-year to four-year institutions within the San Francisco Bay Area.
 We are currently focusing on developing a network of 2YC geoscience faculty and building partnerships between our institutions.
 The primary goal for this network is to co-organize field trips and other social and professional development opportunities for our students, thus building a sense of community and science identity among 2YC geoscience students at our institutions.
 Some of the professional development events for our students will take place at four-year institutions, enabling 2YC geoscience students to network with their peers and potential mentors at those institutions.
 A secondary goal of the network is to facilitate the sharing of information that is beneficial to all of our majors with our faculty colleagues.

-De Anza College
+October 22, 2016, De Anza College

 Exploring the Geoscience Landscape 2018: Opportunities for Undergraduate Education in the Geosciences